Blockdaemon/bpm-polkadot/README.md

 # To remove it

-Note: If you use the --purge flag your configuration files will alse be remove, if you want to keep your configuration files omit this flag.
+Note: If you use the purge flag your configuration files will alse be removed, if you want to keep your configuration files omit this flag.
 ```
 ./polkadot-0.5.0-linux-amd64 remove polkadot-ms2 --purge
 ```